djbottrill/ESP32-Z80-Emulator/README.md

 The ESP32 code is configured for a Lilygo TTGO-T1 board with integrated SD card reader although this should run on most ESP32 Dev boards however it may be necessary to re-confiure the SPI ports for the SD card and also the GPIO Pins assigned to Z80 GPIO Ports and breakpoint switches.

-The emulator handles all the original 8080 derived Z80 instruction and also implements some of the additional Z80 instructions, all in over 350 instruction, enough to get Nascom basic and CP/M running although BBC Basic doesn't currently run under CP/M however mbasic does.
+The emulator handles all the original 8080 derived Z80 instruction and also implements some of the additional Z80 instructions, all in all over 350 instructions, enough to get Nascom basic and CP/M running although BBC Basic doesn't currently run under CP/M however mbasic does.
 For those interrested in retro games Zork runs fine.

 The system boots from either SD Card or SPIFFS and initially looks for a file boot.txt on the SD card this is a simple text file that lists the rom images and the address in Hex to where they should be loaded. if no SD card is found then boot.txt is read from SPIFFS.
 Although it would be possible to put the CP/M ROM images on SPIFFS there would be insufficient space for a disk image and this would not be recomended for wear reasons on SPIFFS and anyway the virtual disk controller is only configured for SD cards.